bocoup/webpack-workshop/content/00-core/01-introduction-to-webpack/content/03-initial-setup.md

 ???
 We've talked a little about how webpack works, but lets talk about how to install it.

-Webpack installation is done through npm, install the `webpack` package.
+Webpack installation is done through npm, you will need a `package.json` for your project which you can create very quickly with `npm init --yes`  We use `--yes` to skip a bunch of questions it would normally ask, all of this information you can change by editing `package.json`

+In order to install the `webpack` package, we want to install via NPM and make sure to save it as a development depenedency.

 ---